ajskateboarder/ajskateboarder.github.io/screenscraper/index.md

 This project makes use of seven browsers, one running before step 1 and six running in parallel after.

+## Picking the Selenium browser

+At the end of the day, it barely matters, but I'd recommend using a browser built on Webkit, like Chromium (or maybe [QuteBrowser](https://github.com/qutebrowser/qutebrowser), though [compatibility with Selenium isn't guaranteed](https://forum.qt.io/topic/96202/unrecognized-chrome-version-when-using-selenium-python-bindings-and-chromedriver).. maybe??)

 ## Receiving an initial set of IDs

 A scraping/crawling task always begins with an initial set of data of any kind.
 For my purposes, I go to Amazon's best selling products page on a single browser (this can vary across sites in different regions) and look for a set of "Amazon Standard Identification Numbers" (ASINs) that point to products.
 I wasn't completely sure if this information was rendered on the server or the client, so I just threw in some Javascript to scroll to the bottom of the page :)